flaviut/nim-by-example/content/content/types/objects.md

 Object types are declared in a type section, as usual.
 They can be exported, and individual fields can also be exported.
 Fields can be safely exported without violating encapsulation because call syntax is equivalent between them.

-Initially, `carl` is created on the stack and initialized to zeros, so its value is `[name = nil, species = nil, age = 0]`.
+Initially, `carl` is created on the stack and initialized to zeros resp. empty string, so its value is `[name = "", species = "", age = 0]`.
 It is mutable, so that means that the contents of `carl` can be changed.
 This also means it can be passed to functions that require a variable parameter, like `sleep()`, which can modify its value.

 `joe` is also created on the stack, but it's contents are immutable and can not be changed.
 Attempting to do so, say through `joe.age = 57`, will fail with an error at compile time.